dominiksalvet/gim/RULES.md

 # Rules

-Gim operates only with commits from the master branch and prefers them in the following order: latest annotated tag's commit, latest lightweight tag's commit and latest commit.
+Gim operates only with commits from the master branch of Git projects and prefers them in the following order: latest annotated tag's commit, latest lightweight tag's commit and latest commit.

-A Git project is **gim ready** if gim's preferred commit supports installation and uninstallation as described in the [*INSTALLERS.md*](INSTALLERS.md) file.
+A Git project is **gim ready** if gim's preferred commit can be installed and uninstalled using any installer listed in the [*INSTALLERS.md*](INSTALLERS.md) file.

-If advanced control is needed for a Git project, it respects a control policy stated in the [*CONTROL.md*](CONTROL.md) file.
+If a Git project needs advanced control, it respects a control policy stated in the [*CONTROL.md*](CONTROL.md) file.